 More Organic Posts, Fewer Re-shares

-For whatever reason, LinkedIn generally favors organic posts from individuals vs. posts that are re-shared.
-Organic posts in this context is referring to those that you create yourself.
+LinkedIn favors organic posts from individuals vs. posts that are re-shared.
+Organic posts in this context are referring to those that you create yourself.

 Organic posts from your profile have a greater reach than those you re-share, so make it a point to craft original content that aligns with your unique personal or corporate brand.

-Strategic content is paramount to growing your LinkedIn audience and for gaining valuable introductions.
+Strategic content is paramount to growing your LinkedIn audience and to gaining valuable introductions.

-People do not want to follow and read posts that “spammy,” or just a re-shares.
+People do not want to follow and read posts that “spammy” or just re-shares.
 They are thirsty for new, unique content.